deckhouse/deckhouse/modules/021-cni-cilium/images/README.md

 ## How to search for target commits for image-tools

 1. Cloning localy https://github.com/cilium/image-tools and go to it
-2. You need to find the tag of the required image from original base dockerfiles(e.g. [here](https://github.com/cilium/cilium/blob/v1.14.5/images/runtime/Dockerfile#L8-L10)) and write it to the `IMAGE_TAG` variable
+2. You need to find the tag of the required image from original base dockerfiles(e.g. [here](https://github.com/cilium/cilium/blob/v1.14.5/images/runtime/Dockerfile#L8-L10)) and write it to the `IMAGE_TAG` variable, for example
    ```
    IMAGE_TAG=a8c542efc076b62ba683e7699c0013adb6955f0f
    ```